 This post may contain paid affiliate sales links.
 As an Amazon Associate, I earn from qualifying purchases.
 Please see my full disclaimer policy for details.

-2. Make the Crab Cakes: In a large bowl whisk the egg, mayonnaise, mustard, Worcestershire sauce, smoked paprika, Old Bay, parsley, green onions, black pepper, and salt together.
+2. Make the Crab Cakes: In a large bowl, whisk the egg, mayonnaise, mustard, Worcestershire sauce, smoked paprika, Old Bay, parsley, green onions, black pepper, and salt together.
 Place the crabmeat on top, followed by the crumbled saltine crackers.
 With a rubber spatula or large spoon, gently fold everything together.
 Be careful not to break up the crabmeat too much.

-Form the crabmeat mixture into 4 patties about 1 ½ inches thick and place on a wax paper-lined baking sheet.
+Form the crabmeat mixture into four patties about 1 ½ inches thick and place on a wax paper-lined baking sheet.
 Cover the baking sheet tightly with plastic wrap and refrigerate for at least 30 minutes.

 3. Fry the Crab Cakes: In a large skillet over medium-high heat, heat oil until shimmering.
 Add the crab cakes and cook until golden brown, crispy, and heated through (about 3 minutes.)
-Use a fish spatula to carefully flip the crab cakes and cook for another 3 minutes or until browned.
+Use a fish spatula to flip the crab cakes carefully and cook for another 3 minutes or until browned.
 Serve immediately with lemon wedges and spicy remoulade.

 Make-Ahead and Storage

 How to Store: You can freeze cooked and uncooked crab cakes for up to 3 months.
 Arrange them on a baking sheet lined with parchment and place them in the freezer.
-Freeze them until firm then transfer them to a freezer bag or freezer-safe container.
+Freeze them until firm, then transfer them to a freezer bag or freezer-safe container.
 Leftovers can also be stored in the refrigerator for up to 3 days in an air-tight container.

 Recipe Tips and Notes

 - Handle the crabmeat carefully.
-Gently fold the crabmeat into the other ingredients and do not break it up too much.
+Gently fold the crabmeat into the other ingredients, and do not break it up too much.

 - Carefully flip the cakes.
 Use a thin metal fish spatula to flip the crab cakes.
-It’s flexible and easily slides under delicate crab cakes without them falling apart.
+It’s flexible and easily slides under delicate crab cakes without falling apart.

 Frequently Asked Questions